An in situ measurement of the radio-frequency attenuation in ice at Summit Station, Greenland: Experimental Approach

 \subsection{Experimental Setup}

-We performed two types of measurements to investigate the radio-frequency transparency of the ice and firn at the Summit Station site in June 2013.

-The measurement that we report here is a ground bounce, described above and shown in a sketch in Figure~\ref{fig:sketch}.
+The measurement that we report here was performed in June 2013 at the Summit Station site, and is a ground bounce, described above and shown in a sketch in Figure~\ref{fig:sketch}.
 The measurements were made at N 72$^\circ$ 37' 20.7'' W 38$^\circ$ 27' 34.7'', near Summit Station, the highest point on the Greenland ice sheet.
 We transmitted a fast, high-voltage impulsive signal, generated by a FID Technologies 6~kV high-voltage pulser\footnote{http://www.fidtechnologies.com}.
 The high-voltage pulser was triggered by a Hewlett Packard 8011A pulse generator, which also triggered the oscilloscope that recorded the received signal.
 We transmitted the high-voltage impulse through 30~m of LMR-600 cable\footnote{http://www.timesmicrowave.com} before sending it out of a high gain antenna aimed down toward the bottom of the glacier.
 We received the signal with an identical antenna, also aimed downward, 46~m away along the surface of the snow.
-We then amplified the received signal with a Miteq\footnote{http://www.miteq.com} amplifier ($+50$~dB of gain, model AFS3-00200120-10-1P-4-L) before reading it out with a Tektronix MSO5204B oscilloscope that was set to average over 10,000 impulses.
-The antennas were buried in the snow and filled with snow to ensure the best coupling between the antenna and the snow, reducing Fresnel effects at the snow-air interface.
+We then amplified the received signal with a Miteq\footnote{http://www.miteq.com} amplifier ($+50$~dB of gain, model AFS3-00200120-10-1P-4-L) before passing it through a 100~MHz low-pass filter and reading it out with a Tektronix MSO5204B oscilloscope that was set to average over 10,000 impulses.
+We included the 100~MHz low-pass filter in the system to reduce intermittent noise pickup from man-made sources.
+The antennas were buried in the snow and packed with snow to ensure the best coupling between the antenna and the snow, reducing Fresnel effects at the snow-air interface.

 To record the signal that we transmitted through the system, we also took data with the antennas aimed toward each other through the air, 46~m apart.
 This normalization run through air had the same cabling and setup as the ground bounce measurement, but with an additional 40~dB attenuator on the input to the Miteq amplifier to avoid saturating the amplifier with the large signal.